Canine gallbladder mucocele: Anatomy and function

 The gallbladder is an excretory organ that is pear-shaped and identified between two liver lobes.
 It is divided into three sections a body, neck and fundus.
 The main function of this excretory organ is storing, acidifying and concentrating bile.
 This is achieved due to the nature of the muscular sac being a thin wall that can easily distend to accommodate the bile.
 It is collected from the liver cells via small channels that pass through the hepatic ducts and into the gallbladder.
 After a fatty meal the bile is then released into the small intestine promoted by a hormone called cholecystokinin that is present in the pancreas.

 This is important for canines in terms of digestive health as the bile can facilitate in breaking down large fat particles into smaller ones.
 And also enhances the intestinal absorption of nutrients including lipids, electrolytes and protein.

 Pathogenesis

 The underlying pathogenesis and cause for a formation of a GBM is still yet to be identified.
 However, there is strong association with the rapid increase and hyperplasia of mucus-producing cells and hyper-secretion within the gallbladder epithelium.
 This will lead to distension which refers to the enlargement of something due to internal pressures.
-The pressure in this case is the thick mucous as it cannot be effectively expelled.
+The pressure in this case is the thick mucus as it cannot be effectively expelled.
 Without proper treatment the severity increases as the thickened material can cause obstruction in the bile ducts.
 This results in the risk of gallbladder rupture which is life-threatening thus early diagnosis is necessary.